amarahAI/Power-BI/README.md

 # Power-BI --- Analyzing Data with Power BI

 Hi!
-I am Microsoft Certified Power BI Data Analyst :)
+"I am Microsoft Certified Power BI Data Analyst" :)

 Following are the steps to analyze Data with Power BI -